rsolano60/AntGuardian/README.md

 # Ant Guardian

-Antminer SSH monitor and auto-restart tool
+Antminer monitor and auto-restart tool

-Compatible with all AntMiners that use BMMiner and have SSH enabled (Like antminer S9
+Compatible with all AntMiners

-Restarts miner when accepted shares do not increase in SECONDS_TO_WAIT seconds, and there is an active internet connection (checks with google.com).
+Restarts miner when accepted shares do not increase in SECONDS_4_CHECKS seconds, and there is an active internet connection (checks with google.com).

 ### Prerequisites